Do monthly repayments matter to your credit file?

 Why can't I see my repayment history information?

-While CCR was introduced in 2014, not all credit providers have begun supplying data to credit reporting bodies, such as Veda.
-However, all credit providers are still actively collecting this data, so it's important to keep making your repayments on time regardless of whether or not your provider has started sending this data to Veda.
+While CCR was introduced in 2014, not all credit providers have begun supplying data to credit reporting bodies, such as Equifax.
+However, all credit providers are still actively collecting this data, so it's important to keep making your repayments on time regardless of whether or not your provider has started sending this data to Equifax.

 Now you have a better understanding of how repayments affect your credit file (and credit score), you can check your credit score for free.